 Prakash and Jeff Taylor, founder and chief executive officer of Event38, an Akron-based drone company that specializes in mapping and surveying applications, led the test.

-“The new structural battery system offers benefits that will appeal to our customers,” Taylor, a 2009 Case School of Engineering graduate, said in the OFRN news release.
+“The new structural battery system offers benefits that will appeal to our customers,” Taylor, a 2009 Case Western Reserve aerospace engineering graduate, said in the OFRN news release.
 “Use of this technology will open new doors to build crafts with more complex and sensitive sensors that small drones usually struggle to carry.”